-When students apply for a Direct PLUS Loan as a graduate or professional student, students can authorize the University to use their loan funds to satisfy the Cost of Attendance for the academic year to include tuition and fees, room and board, transportation, and personal expenses.

-This is a request for supplemental information in connection with student's application for a Federal Direct PLUS Loan (Direct PLUS Loan) through the William D. Ford Federal Direct Loan Program.
-Some schools may have a different process for obtaining the additional information needed to process students' Direct PLUS Loan application.
+When students apply for a Direct PLUS Loan as graduate or professional students, they can authorize the University to use their loan funds to satisfy the Cost of Attendance for the academic year, which includes tuition and fees, food and housing, transportation, and personal expenses.
+This is a request for supplemental information concerning the student's application for a Federal Direct PLUS Loan (Direct PLUS Loan) through the William D. Ford Federal Direct Loan Program.

-The information that students provide will be sent to the University the student selects.
+The information students provide will be sent to the University the student selects.
 The University will use the information collected to determine their eligibility for a Direct PLUS Loan and originate their application.
-Before student's can receive a Direct PLUS Loan, they must complete a Direct PLUS Loan Master Promissory Note (Direct PLUS Loan MPN), which explains all the terms and conditions of Direct PLUS Loans and constitutes their legally binding agreement to repay all Direct PLUS Loans that students receive under the Direct PLUS Loan MPN.
-Students will have an opportunity to complete the Direct PLUS Loan MPN after they complete the Direct PLUS Loan Application.
+Before students can receive a Direct PLUS Loan, they must complete a Direct PLUS Loan Master Promissory Note (Direct PLUS Loan MPN), which explains all the terms and conditions of Direct PLUS Loans and constitutes their legally binding agreement to repay all Direct PLUS Loans that students receive under the Direct PLUS Loan MPN.
+Students will be able to complete the Direct PLUS Loan MPN after completing the Direct PLUS Loan Application.

-The Direct Grad PLUS Loan Request allows the student to: (1) Designate whether the school pays any credit balance to the student.
-(2) Request a deferment while the student is in school and (3) Request an additional deferment for 6 months after the student ceases to be enrolled at least half time.
+The Direct Grad PLUS Loan Request allows the student to (1) Designate whether the school pays any credit balance to the student.
+(2) Request a deferment while the student is in school, and (3) Request an additional deferment for six months after the student ceases to be enrolled at least half-time.
 The student's school will notify them what loans, if any, they are eligible to receive.
-If students have guestions regarding their loan eligibility, the next steps in the processing of their loan, when the loan will be disbursed (paid out), or no longer wish to receive the loan, students need to contact their school's financial aid office.
+If students have guestions regarding their loan eligibility, the next steps in processing their loan, when the loan will be disbursed (paid out), or if they no longer wish to receive the loan, students need to contact the Office of Financial Aid.
+Before a Direct Grad PLUS Loan can be disbursed, the student must complete an entrance counseling and MPN through the Department's online portal, www.studentaid.gov.
+Allow 24 hours for the entrance counseling and MPN to be received by the University.
+The student may borrow up to the student's Cost of Attendance minus other financial assistance.